Pocket God (comics): Part 4

 As Ooga questions what 'eternal death' means, a zombified hand smashes up from the ground.
 As Nooby says that he doesn't like scary stories, four zombies come up from the ground.
 They are the zombified remains of Klik, Booga, Dooby, and Klak, all exclaiming "brains!".
 Nooby is excited that his friends are back, obviously not realizing they are zombies.
-Ooga tries to pull back Nooby, exclaiming that they are monsters.
-Nooby then says that the entire tribe said that Ooga was a monster anyway, except for Nooby.
-He breaks out of Ooga's grip, and runs towards the zombie pygmies.
-Ooga then screams for him to come back.
-As the four zombie pygmies tear the top of Nooby's head off, they question "Brains?"
-And a shot to a dead Nooby with the top of his head hinging off, there is no brain found in him.
-As they look at each other, they suddenly look at Ooga, exclaiming more angrily, as how Ooga treated them previously.
+The zombies attack and kill Nooby.
 Ooga, upset, says that it was all is fault for everything, and he failed to return the Gem of Life.
 As he is saying this, he falls through a hidden trap.
 He falls through into a chamber, inside the volcano, with five differently coloured organisms, revealing it is the gods.
 As Ooga asks what they are, the purple god obnoxiously says 'What do we look like, numb nards?', the yellow god tells him to calm down, as he has come a long way.
 Ooga asks what it all means, life, the red god says "that's not exactly our field of enterprise".
 Ooga then asks "If you don't know the meaning of life, why do you tamper with ours?"
 They then say it's not tampering, its fun.
 He is then confused, then asks why the Gem is dying.
-They say they have to wait for the next update, but then says that he has to return it to its original pedestal, before they become "nothing more than a Wikipedia page memory".
-As he walks across the unstable bridge, he asks for all of them back, even Klik. he puts the gem on the pedestal, and walks back, as he is, the laser shark emerges from a small part of the water, shooting a laser at the bridge making Ooga fall towards the magma.
-Before he does, however, he immediately asks why they were born when there are no female pygmies on the island.
-They reply, "Who said anything about you being born?".
-When Ooga falls into the magma, the Volcano erupts.
+They say they have to wait for the next update, but then says that he has to return it to its original pedestal.
+As he walks across the unstable bridge, he asks for all of them back, even Klik. he puts the gem on the pedestal, and walks back, as he is, the laser shark emerges from the water, making Ooga fall towards the magma.
+When Ooga falls into the magma, the volcano erupts.

 Back on the home island, Booga, Klak, Klik, Nooby, and Dooby, pop out of mid-air, alive.
-Then Ooga.
-Klik then proceeds to say, that Ooga somehow has saved them and appeased the gods as well.
+Klik states that Ooga has saved them and appeased the gods as well.
 As a wave crashes on the island, the Gem of Life is found.